ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/sensors/setup_sensors_gz_classic.md

 </gazebo>
 ```

 In the code snippet above, we create a `lidar_link` which will be referenced by the `gazebo_ros_ray_sensor` plugin as the location to attach our sensor.
-We also set values to the simulated lidar’s scan and range properties.
+We also set values to the simulated lidar's scan and range properties.
 Lastly, we set the `/scan` as the topic to which it will publish the `sensor_msgs/LaserScan` messages.

 Next, let us add a depth camera to `sam_bot`.
 Paste the following lines after the `</gazebo>` tag of the lidar sensor.